One-click communication

 On the flip side, large enterprises sourcing from these applicable businesses must ensure that their vendors comply with the mandate not to lose tax credits or face delays in claims.
 Eventually streamlined, they enjoy claims of genuine tax credits.

-A higher number of taxpayers fall in the Rs.10-20 crore yearly turnover range compared to previous phases.
+A higher number of taxpayers fell in the Rs.10-20 crore yearly turnover range compared to previous phases at the time of implementation.
 Further, these small businesses tend to have a higher transactional volume posing fresh compliance challenges.

 Here’s how businesses must implement e-invoicing and how e-Invoicing will impact or change their business processes-